 Determine how many references to list on your sheet based on the length of your employment history and the willingness of your professional colleagues to speak about your work history.
 Any number of references is considered a good thing to list on your sheet.

 Before resigning from any position, ask managers and supervisors if they are willing to be a potential reference to you, the job seeker.
-If the manager is willing, it can be useful to ask them to write a reference letter along with the ability to list their contact information.
+If the manager is willing, it can be useful to ask them to write a reference letter and list their contact information.

 Phone interviews have become a core part of the process when attempting to find a secured placement for an open position.
 Companies receive massive responses from potential candidates for any..